SolidDigital/magic-focus-finder/README.md

 Intended to help keyboard navigation through html nodes.

+### This is currently not a complete readme, I wrote this for a project I am on, will flesh out the details this weekend with example page and Travis-ci integration.

 This is heavily influenced by (and sort of a rip off of) this repo: [jquery.keyJumper](https://github.com/mbitto/jquery.keyJumper)

 The diff will be